dimitrijer/website/cv.md

     * Supported development of various game features on both backend and frontend side.

-    * Designed and developed distributed login service that at its peak had ~7 million unique daily logins.
+    * Designed and developed distributed login service that had ~7 million unique daily logins at its peak.

-    * Was a part of the effort to convert a legacy, monolithic backend service to microservice architecture.
+    * Took part in the effort to convert a legacy, monolithic backend service to microservice architecture.

     * Designed and built a proxy that allowed WebSocket frontends to communicate with backend services in proprietary binary protocol.
-This service eventually became the edge service for all clients.
+This service eventually became the main edge frontend for all clients.

-    * Introduced several significant concepts to backend teams over the years, including key-value stores, message queues, observability in terms of ubiquitous metrics and distributed tracing, modern build tools and CI/CD pipeline, continuous code quality and code health metrics and centralized linting.
+    * Introduced several significant concepts and technologies to backend teams over the years, including key-value stores, message queues, observability in terms of ubiquitous metrics and distributed tracing, modern build tools and CI/CD pipeline, continuous code quality, code health metrics and centralized linting.

 - October 2009 - May 2014: *Junior Teaching Assistant*, Seminar of Astronomy,
   [Petnica Science Center](http://petnica.rs)

-    * Taught basics of programming to high-school students at the seminar, i.e. introduction to programming with C and Python, version control, working in terminal, writing data mining scrapers etc. Petnica Science Center is an independent and nonprofit organization for extracurricular, formal and informal science education.
+    * Taught basics of programming to high-school students at the seminar, i.e. introduction to programming with C and Python, version control, working within a terminal, writing data mining scrapers, etc. Petnica Science Center is an independent and nonprofit organization for extracurricular, formal and informal science education.